rahuljain877/git-demo/README.md

-#Demo Git repository
+#Git repository

-This is a sample
+This is a updated